roonlafisa/roonlafisa/README.md

 ### Hi there 👋
-I am an System Integration Engineer skilled in developing RF system and avionics hardware for space and aviation applications.
+I am a System Integration Engineer skilled in developing RF system and avionics hardware for space and aviation applications.
 My github profile is still a work in progress, so please bear with it.
 You may check out my [resume](https://github.com/roonlafisa/LaTeX-Resume/src/blob/37b7b3c4ae97a9f051c821658840f601e905f553/Asif_Al_Noor___Resume.pdf) to get a summary of my experiences.

 Here are four quick things about my professional experience (updated May 2023):